 Not Just a Lamp

 The Menorah is not just any lamp, however.
 It is a giant lamp of unusual design, so tall that a priest must ascend a ramp to light it.
-Twice, in 25:31-40 and then in our parashah (37:17-24), the Menorah is painstakingly described: a golden base, a tall shaft, six golden branches issuing from the sides, each branch bearing cups shaped like almond blossoms, detailed with calyx and petals, plus more blossom-cups on the shaft itself.
+Twice, in Exodus 25:31-40 and then in our (Exodus 37:17-24), the Menorah is painstakingly described: a golden base, a tall shaft, six golden branches issuing from the sides, each branch bearing cups shaped like almond blossoms, detailed with calyx and petals, plus more blossom-cups on the shaft itself.
 Atop these branches are seven golden lamps.

 Clearly the Menorah embodies some kind of metaphor.
 But metaphor has rules, just like tennis or Scrabble.
 One rule is that there has to be some link between the tenor (the topic under discussion) and the vehicle (the concrete object to which it is being compared).What, then, is tall, has a kaneh (stem), with kanim (branches) extending from it, and p’rachim (flowers) intermixed with bud-like swellings (kaftorim)?
 The Menorah is a representation of a flowering almond tree!

 The almond tree is distinctive not only in that it blossoms early, but also in that it then rapidly buds leaves, develops new branches, and forms its sustaining fruit-all before the flowers’ calyx drops off (Nogah Hareuveni, Nature in Our Biblical Heritage, 1980, p.
 130).
 Its Hebrew name, shaked, means “the early waker,” and it may symbolize God’s watchfulness or the speed with which God responds (see Jeremiah 1:2).